 For families with new babies or young children, Karen cautions that infants and toddlers may need extra time to get to know the returning parent.
 Her suggestions for returning service members reintegrating into family life with young children:

-- Go slow.
-Talk softly and often so an infant gets used to your voice.
+- For babies, speak softly and often to let the infant get used to your voice.
 To talk to toddlers, get down at their level.

 - Play.
 If you can get your child to laugh at you, you’ll make a friend sooner.